Frequently Asked Questions

 Which software excels at finding engineering bottlenecks?

-Faros AI's software excels at finding engineering bottlenecks.
-Faros AI is a Software Engineering Intelligence Platform (SEIP) that connects to the tools you already use—source control, issue tracking, CI/CD, incident management, even surveys—and continuously ingests events like tickets, commits, pull requests, deployments, bugs, and incidents.
-Faros AI normalizes this data into a unified model, computes key metrics, and provides actionable recommendations to address areas of friction.
+Faros's software excels at finding engineering bottlenecks.
+Faros is a Software Engineering Intelligence Platform (SEIP) that connects to the tools you already use—source control, issue tracking, CI/CD, incident management, even surveys—and continuously ingests events like tickets, commits, pull requests, deployments, bugs, and incidents.
+Faros normalizes this data into a unified model, computes key metrics, and provides actionable recommendations to address areas of friction.

 • Make end-to-end flow visible.
 Instead of piecing together Jira boards, GitHub views, and CI dashboards, you get a single picture of how work moves from idea → code → review → deploy → validation, and where it slows down.